 On Thursday, January 14, 2016, Waynflete’s racial awareness group, RAaW, sponsored the annual Martin Luther King Jr. Upper School Assembly.
-The assembly featured three speakers: Arlie Schardt, a former journalist for Time Magazine and the grandfather of Josh (’17) and Tobias (’24) Lodish; Salim Salim, a native of Mosul Iraq and currently a senior at Deering High School; and Muna Adan, a Muslim American of East African heritage, the sister of Abukar Adan (’13), and currently a student at the University of Southern Maine.
+The assembly featured three speakers: Arlie Schardt, a former journalist for Time Magazine and the grandfather of Josh (’17) and Tobias (’24) Lodish; and Salim Salim, a native of Mosul Iraq and currently a senior at Deering High School.
 Mr. Schardt shared some of his experiences covering the civil rights movement in the South during the 1960s, including his time with Dr. King.
-Salim and Muna delivered their recently recorded TEDxDirigoTalks, Taking Risks is Risky and Forgive Me respectively.
+Salim delivered his recently recorded TEDxDirigoTalks, Taking Risks is Risky and Forgive Me respectively.

 Mr. Schardt ended his assembly talk by calling on the students “to keep on fighting.”
 Together the speakers at assembly give hope that there is fight in the younger generation as long as injustice exists.
 Mr. Schardt also visited classes on Thursday and Friday and attended a RAaW meeting.
 At the meeting, he shared many historical artifacts from the 50s and 60s, including his reporter’s notebook from April 4, 1968, the day Dr. King was assassinated.
 Both Mr. Schardt and the students expressed great satisfaction and inspiration about their time together.

 A video of Mr. Schardt’s assembly talk is posted below.
-Also posted below are Salim and Muna’s Tedtalks.
+Also posted below is Salim’s TED talk.
 Following the videos are two student reflections on the assembly.

 (Video by Jesse Brooks and Shuhao Liu)

 Student Reflections on the MLK Assembly